TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/11 - 1 Kings/1 Kings 14/1 Kings 14.3.md

 ---

-And take with thee ten loaves, and cakes, and a cruse of honey, and go to him: he will tell thee what shall become of the child.
+Take with you ten loaves, and cakes, and a jar of honey, and go to him.
+He will tell you what will become of the child."